gggliuye/gggliuye.github.io/Math/ai/01handbook.md

 * **Conceptual-role semantics** (CRS, or procedural semantics) : relation (~ functionalism).
 The meaning of a mentalese symbol S is fixed by the role S plays in one's cognitive life.
   * Issue of externalism.
 CRS lack of a connection between mentalese and the world.

+<a name="lphiloissue"></a>
 ## 2.5 Philosophical issues

 (1) <u>The critique of Hubert Dreyfus.</u> [What Computers Can't Do 1972](https://archive.org/details/whatcomputerscan00hube).
 * Empirically, AI researches has *failed* to deliver the goods.
   * reply : not yet, AI is a young field, it has future.
-* Philosophically (from phenomenology and existentialism point of view) *"Holistic context" problem*, our ability to understand the world and other people is a non-declarative type of know-how skill that is not amenable to GOFAI-style propositional codification.
+* Philosophically (from phenomenology and existentialism point of view) *"Holistic context" problem*, our ability to understand the world and other people is a non-declarative type of know-how skill that is not amenable to *GOFAI-style* propositional codification.
+  * Intelligence requires the ability to figure out what rules to apply, and when they can be applied (**finding relevance dependence**), while machines that merely store rules do not begin to do this.
-  * reply : <n>we can develop a reinforcement learning system (as ChatGPT did) learn by "ongoing involvement with the world".</n>
+  * reply : <n>this might be true for GOFAI, but not true for neural networks, as we can develop a reinforcement learning system (as ChatGPT did) learn by "ongoing involvement with the world".</n>
-  * The fact that the system’s low-level activities are predetermined by various programs does not necessarily mean that its behaviors when solving a problem always follow a fixed procedure - the same problem may get different solutions (from [Pei Wang 2010](https://www.iiim.is/2010/05/questions-about-artificial-intelligence/)).
+  * from [Pei Wang 2010](https://www.iiim.is/2010/05/questions-about-artificial-intelligence/) : The fact that the system’s low-level activities are predetermined by various programs does not necessarily mean that its behaviors when solving a problem always follow a fixed procedure - the same problem may get different solutions.

 **Predict & Explain**, an encoding R might correctly predict behavior, but it does not necessarily explain it.

 (2) <u>Block's critique of machine functionalism via the "China brain" thought experiments</u>: imagine the entire population of China simulating a human mind for an hour.
 The system might well be isomorphic to the brain (~ programmed robot), but it would not seem to harbor any sensation, pains, itches, or beliefs and desires for that matter. <n>reply: recall deny in "Cognitive Revolution", we cannot localize these "intentional terminologies" in the mind.</n>

-(3) <u>Searle's "Chinese Room" thought experiment.</u> similar to [Blockhead thought experiment](https://en.wikipedia.org/wiki/Blockhead_(thought_experiment)).
+(3) <u>Searle's "Chinese Room" thought experiment</u> (against GOFAI). similar to [Blockhead thought experiment](https://en.wikipedia.org/wiki/Blockhead_(thought_experiment)).
+* Searle thought the key is : <u>the causal powers of neuroprotein</u>, but how it could ground intentionality is a philosophical mystery.
 * systems reply : the overall system does understand chinese.
 It is whole persons who understand stories and questions, not their language centers or their frontal lobes.
 * robot reply : Searle is not functioning as a full-fledged robot (need robot's causal transactions with the real world).
 * <n>I think such "Chinese Room" will not be seen intelligent by the outsider (since it will always gives the same answer given the same input, while an intelligent identity will consider the real content), so the arguments based on it shall be invalid.</n>

+(4) **Gödelian arguments**, formal systems (as mechanism system is) cannot be both consistent and complete.
+* Some argue that human intelligence is, or human can prove itself to be consistent. so machine cannot have human intelligence.
+* However, both a mechanism that is represented by system, and :
+  1. We can prove that: If s in consistent, then s cannot prove $$G(s)$$.
+  2. Neither we nor the mechanism represented by s can prove that : s cannot prove $$G(s)$$.

 ## 2.6 AI from below : Situated intelligence